Types of Mesothelioma Chemotherapy

 Second-line chemotherapy is still in development.
 Doctors may use any combination of different chemotherapy drugs, or they may continue with pemetrexed and cisplatin.
 If you are looking for second-line treatment, clinical trials may offer the solutions you’re looking for.

-Which Chemotherapy Is Right for You?
+Which Type of Chemotherapy Is Right for You?

 The nature of mesothelioma treatment is based on specialization, which is why several types of mesothelioma chemotherapy exist.
 Each patient has different needs, and researchers haven’t found one all-encompassing treatment.